dhansel/IECDevice/README.md

 the [IECSD example](examples/IECSD).

 Note that any device derived from the IECFileDevice class automatically supports all supported fastload protocols.

-First, a new class is defined and derived from the IECFileDevice class.

 ```
 #include <IECFileDevice.h>